-Note that this search interface isn't "smart" (in the sense of a Google search that "fixes" typos for you) -- it only searches strings of characters.
 For that reason, you need to be patient, always use the "headword and forms" option the first time you look for a word, be willing to search variant spellings before you give up, and always truncate with the boolean asterisk.
 Here's your best-bet order of operations:

 - Always search "headword (with alternate spellings)," which is the default search setting.
-If you know the precise dictionary form of your word, you can change the pulldown to "headword and forms"
+If you know the precise dictionary form of your word, you can change the pulldown to just "headword (preferred spelling)."

-- For best results, I recommend truncating your search term with the boolean operator * (for example, search "shour*" rather than "shoures") -- you will probably get a list of hits from which you can choose the options that look most promising, but that is preferable to the frustration of the "no matches found" screen.
+- For best results, I recommend truncating your search term with the boolean operator * (for example, search "shour*" rather than "shoures").
+You should get a list of hits from which you can choose the options that look most promising, but that is preferable to the frustration of the "no matches found" screen.

-- Because Middle English spelling was not standardized, be patient and possibly try different forms of your word.
-Especially substitute i/y, s/c, c/k.
+- If you are still not getting useful hits, try different forms of your word.
+Particularly try substituting i/y, s/c, c/k.

 Oxford English Dictionary (OED)

 www.oed.com (access from on campus; from off campus, go through the UGA library website > Articles & Databases > Databases By Name: O > Oxford English Dictionary.
 You will need to login via SSO) Hopefully this link will take you straight to the SSO login page.

 - Best if you know the modern equivalent and want to identify different valences or how the meaning has changed over time.